Artist

 After the second album two members quit the band, with Billy Gray releasing a solo album, and the band kept on as a trio with new drummer, the young Furio Chirico from Turin, coming from some important rock experiences with 60's groups I Ragazzi del Sole and Martò e i Judas.

-, housed in an ambitious gimmix cover, obviously sees the leading role of Joe Vescovi's keyboards, with the sound veering toward an ELP-like style.
-The band was now very popular in Italy, and the album's first copies contain a promotional single with a long interview and excerpts from the LP.
+Atlantide, housed in an ambitious gimmix cover, obviously saw the leading role of Joe Vescovi's keyboards, with the sound veering toward an ELP-like style.
+The band was now very popular in Italy, and the album's first copies contained a promotional single with a long interview and excerpts from the LP.

 The same line-up released the fourth and last album, this time with the short-lived Trident label.
 Time of change contains yet another step in the band's sound evolution, still keyboard-based but with stronger classical and jazzy influences.

-After Time of change drummer Chirico left to form Arti & Mestieri, the others tried to revive the band with the help of Osage Tribe's drummer Nunzio Favia, but the band split after some months.
+After Time of change drummer Chirico left to form Arti & Mestieri, the others tried to revive the band with the help of Osage Tribe's drummer Nunzio Favia, but the band split after some months when Andersen was injured in an accident.

 Joe Vescovi briefly joined Acqua Fragile at the end of 1974 and later both he and Favia joined Dik Dik.

-Joe Vescovi has reappeared in 2002 with a new Beatles-inspired band, Shout!, including ex-Acqua Fragile bass player Franz Dondi.
-A CD is released on Electromantic.
+He reappeared in 2002 with a new Beatles-inspired band, Shout!, including ex-Acqua Fragile bass player Franz Dondi.
+A CD was released on Electromantic.

 LP